data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/dropbox.md

       Rclone will close any outstanding batches when it exits which may make a delay on quit.

-   --dropbox-token-url
-      Token server url.

-      Leave blank to use the provider defaults.

-   --dropbox-shared-folders
-      Instructs rclone to work on shared folders.

-      When this flag is used with no path only the List operation is supported and all available shared folders will be listed.
-If you specify a path the first part will be interpreted as the name of shared folder.
-Rclone will then try to mount this shared to the root namespace.
-On success shared folder rclone proceeds normally.
-      The shared folder is now pretty much a normal folder and all normal operations are supported.

-      Note that we don't unmount the shared folder afterwards so the --dropbox-shared-folders can be omitted after the first use of a particular shared folder.

    --dropbox-batch-size
       Max number of files in upload batch.